 - Syllabi from all courses.
-If your student should decide to transfer to another institution, she may be asked to provide a syllabus from a course to determine whether its content matches one offered by the new school.
+If your student should decide to transfer to another institution, they may be asked to provide a syllabus from a course to determine whether its content matches one offered by the new school.

 - Major tests or assignments.
 These may be helpful for studying later or reviewing for a capstone exam.
 They may also be important for documenting grades.

 - Copies of all forms handed in to college offices.
 If your student drops a class, changes a schedule, files an appeal, or completes another form, they should keep copies until after graduation.
 College offices try to be efficient, but accidents can happen, pieces of paper can be lost, data can be mis-entered on a computer.
 Your student should keep all documentation.

 - All correspondence from the college.
 Your student should keep all official letters or notifications from the college.
 They may need to refer to them later or produce them to substantiate some information.

 We know that there are many essentials for your college student to consider taking as they pack for college.
 They’ll need to be comfortable, happy and well equipped.
 But your student should definitely add these four essentials to their list – and give careful thought to why they are so important.
 The student who is consistently in class, well organized, unfazed by technological crises, and is armed with necessary documentation, is well on their way to academic success.